LionelDraghi/ArchiCheck/docs/building.md

   To build ArchiCheck, just run `make build` in the root directory.

-  Needed external software : libopentoken, and gnat gcc Ada compiler.
+  Needed external software : gnat gcc Ada compiler.

-  > On Debian Linux family : `apt install libopentoken6-dev gnat make`
+  > On Debian Linux family : `apt install gnat make`

+  NB : libopentoken6-dev is no more needed, to ease building on non Debian platform, I integrated OpenToken sources.

   archicheck exe will be in the `Obj` directory.